Richardinho/react-hero-app-with-routing/README.md

 We also want to make sure that the Observable is unsubscribed from when we unmount the component.
 You can see that we do this within the `componentWillUnmount` lifecycle method.

-Streams fit very well with the paradigms involved in web development and they work just as well with React as they do in Angular.

 ### Dependency Injection